bcgov-isd/bc-madr/bc-madr-specification.md

 Non-technical project stakeholders MUST be able to view their project's set of BC-MADRs without requiring the same knowledge and access as technical project stakeholders.

-A project's set of BC-MADRs MUST be written in a way that, via automated tooling, are exportable as feasible:
+A project's set of BC-MADRs MUST be written in a way that, via automated tooling, are as exportable as feasible:

 - Generate a static website with markdown rendering